fastoch/TypeScript_DaveGray/README.md

 ## tsconfig.json

 > [!IMPORTANT]
-> **But how can we get TypeScript to know all of our .ts files are in the 'src' directory?**
+> **How can we get TypeScript to know all of our .ts files are in the 'src' directory?**
 > **And how does it know where to put the compiled files?**
 > To "inform" TypeScript about our project structure, we use a **tsconfig.json** file.
 > To create this config file, run this cmd from the terminal: `tsc --init`